How to make Word documents accessible

 • 'Editor' tool to check grammar, spelling, style, clarity and reading level (under 'Insights' and 'Document stats')

-Do not rely on automated checkers or 'no issues found' to know if your document is accessible.
+Do not rely solely on automated checkers or 'no issues found' to know if your document is accessible.
 They will not find all issues.
 For example, Word's accessibility checker cannot check colour contrast in images.

 You must do manual and automatic checks of your content to make sure it is accessible.